New relationships bring new experiences

 If someone hurts you, betrays you, or breaks your heart, forgive them for they have helped you learn about trust and the importance of being cautious when you open your heart.
 If someone loves you, love them back unconditionally, not only because they love you, but because in a way, they are teaching you to love & how to open your heart & eyes to things.”

-So, there’s a moral here: People come into our lives to teach us something.
+There’s a moral here: People come into our lives to teach us something.
 People come and people go and people make a difference.
 And it’s okay that they’re not in our lives anymore.